garrandall/popular-music-data/tracks/scream-usher.md

 If you wanna scream, “yeah”
 Let me know and I'll take you there
-Get you going like ooh baby, baby, ooh baby, baby
+Get you going like oh baby, baby, oh baby, baby
-Ooh baby, baby, ooh baby
+Oh baby, baby, oh baby
 If you want it done right
 Hope you're ready to go all night
-Get you going like ooh baby, baby, ooh baby, baby
+Get you going like oh baby, baby, oh baby, baby
-Ooh baby, baby, ooh baby
+Oh baby, baby, oh baby
 If you wanna scream (Yeah, c'mon)

 Kill the lights, shut them off, you're electric
 Devil eyes telling me come and get it
-I'll have you like ooh baby, baby, ooh baby, baby
+I'll have you like oh baby, baby, oh baby, baby
-Ooh baby, baby, ooh baby, baby
+Oh baby, baby, oh baby, baby
 Girl, tonight, you're the prey, I'm the hunter (Hunter) Take you here, take you there, take you under
 Imagine me, whispering in your ear that I wanna